Chart Color Schemes

 Infrastructure

-Mount Pleasant - Glenella has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally
+Mount Pleasant - Glenella has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 26 projects likely to affect the region.
-Notable initiatives include Mackay Port Access Bruce Highway to Mackay Slade Point Road Stage 1, Magpies Sporting Club Redevelopment, Glenfields Park Refurbishment, and Mackay Ring Road - Stage Two.
-The following list details those most relevant:.
+AreaSearch has identified 26 projects that may affect this region.
+Notable projects include Mackay Port Access Bruce Highway to Mackay Slade Point Road Stage 1, Magpies Sporting Club Redevelopment, Mackay Ring Road - Stage Two, and Mackay Educational Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.